Skip to main content

 66%

-• Omikron: The Nomad Soul features a unique blend of gameplay styles, including adventure, first-person shooting, and fighting mechanics, which creates a diverse gaming experience.
+• Omikron: The Nomad Soul features a unique blend of genres, including adventure, FPS, and fighting mechanics, which creates an engaging and varied gameplay experience.

-• The controls are clunky and outdated, making navigation and combat frustrating, especially for modern players accustomed to more refined mechanics.
+• The controls are clunky and outdated, making gameplay frustrating, especially for modern players who are used to more refined mechanics.

-• The save system is poorly designed, requiring players to collect in-game currency to save progress, which can lead to significant frustration and loss of progress.
+• The save system is poorly designed, requiring players to collect limited 'magic rings' to save progress, which can lead to significant frustration.

 • “I find the world, the lore, the story very intriguing right through till the end.”